Yoga and health are two words which are closely related and yoga can make you feel really well.

 - Relax, cope with stress and feel calmer and more ‘grounded’

-- Improve balance, helping prevent or reduce falls
+- Improves balance, helping prevent or reduce falls

-- Increase and maintain flexibility, mobility and muscle strength
+- Increases and maintains flexibility, mobility and muscle strength

-- Help you become aware of the body and explore limits safely
+- Helps you become aware of the body and explore limits safely

-- Alleviate conditions like backache, headaches, IBS, joint pain, anxiety
+- Alleviates conditions such as backache, headaches, IBS, joint pain, anxiety

 “The primary aim of yoga is to restore the mind to simplicity and peace, to free it from confusion and distress.This sense of calm comes from the practice of asanas (postures) and pranayama (breathing).